Ladislav Kesner, Dr.

 -.
 "The Role of Cognitive Competence in the Art Museum Experience."
 Museum Management and Curatorship 21, 1 (2006): 4-19.

 -.
 "Is the Truly Global Art History Possible?"
 In Is Art History Global?
-Edited by James Elkins, London, New York: Routledge, 2006, in press.
+Edited by James Elkins, London, New York: Routledge, 2006.